jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In short, today, Left-wing partisans think politics is one long Woodstock activism festival resisting selfish fascists.
 While their Right-wing adversaries believe politics is defending the idyllic _Leave It to Beaver_ suburban life against lazy communists.

 In our communities, nationwide fascism and communism (thankfully) died decades ago.
 Meaning few people in Western societies label themselves fascist or communist.
-Left and Right brand their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing individuals to better themselves (as Conservatives demand).
+Left and Right brand their enemies these names because neither understands digital technology helps individuals prosper (as Progressives dream) by forcing individuals to better themselves (as Conservatives demand).
 With their founding goals achieved in the Internet Age, Left and Right extremists need to stay alive by keeping their believers in the choir singing against "the other side."

 Fighting phantoms distract Main Street with great television.

 In fact, spectacular entertainment is their strategy.
 Left and Right ideologues don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
 The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.

 Blockbuster movie sequels do the same thing.
-Without more special effects and sex scenes, the people would too quickly notice how boring franchise movies are.
+Without more special effects and sex scenes their viewers would too quickly notice how boring franchise movies are.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>